feast-dev/feast/docs/user-guide/feature-retrieval.md

 This is called a point in time correct join.

-Feast allows users to retrieve features from any feature sets and join them to gether in a single response dataset.
-The only requirement is that the user provide the correct entities in order to look up the features.
+Feast allows users to retrieve features from any feature sets and join them together in a single response dataset.
+The only requirement is that the user provides the correct entities in order to look up the features.

 ###  **Point-in-time-correct Join**

 Below is another example of how a point-in-time-correct join works.
 We have two dataframes.
 The first is the `entity dataframe` that contains timestamps, entities, and labels.
 The user would like to have driver features joined onto this `entity dataframe` from the `driver dataframe` to produce an `output dataframe` that contains both labels and features.
 They would then like to train their model on this output